neo4j-devtools/relate/packages/cli/docs/environment.md

 ## `relate environment:init`

+Create a new environment

 ```
 USAGE
   $ relate environment:init

 OPTIONS
   --httpOrigin=httpOrigin  URL of the hosted instance of relate (only applies to --type=REMOTE)
   --name=name              Name of the environment to initialize
   --remoteEnv=remoteEnv    Name of the hosted environment (in case of --type=REMOTE)
-  --type=(LOCAL|REMOTE|DEMO)  Type of environment
+  --type=(LOCAL|REMOTE)    Type of environment

 ALIASES
   $ relate env:init